 KYC regulations apply to financial service providers such as banks, payment companies, lending companies, investment companies, money transfer companies, crypto exchanges, and insurance companies.
 Regulators require organizations at risk to follow a risk-based approach to prevent organized crime risks.
 With Know Your Customer regulations, financial institutions detect the risks they may face in the future with the control procedures they apply before opening a new customer account.
-KYC, which is the first step of Anti-Money Laundering programs, also prevents the potential risks by verifying the customer identity.
+Know your client check, which is the first step of Anti-Money Laundering programs, also prevents the potential risks by verifying the customer identity.

 With the development of technology, crime techniques and risks also change.
 Financial institutions need to follow KYC regulations and Anti-Money Laundering laws to detect and prevent crime risks that organized crime organizations have developed using technology.
 Obligated organizations that do not comply with AML and KYC regulations remain vulnerable to financial crimes and are punished by regulatory agencies.
+For this reason, obliged institutions must fulfill Know Your Customer requirements.

 KYC policies have important functions in the fight against financial crimes.
 The client onboarding process plays a key role in detecting suspicious activities involving money laundering and terrorist financing risk.
 The importance of KYC is also stated in the European Union Directives and Financial Action Task Force proposals.